 It’s sometimes necessary to have good wifi, as a blogger I understand that better than most… However – I cannot, in all good conscience, call this.
 Here’s why:

-Pixie is not yet three.
-If I were asked to describe my daughter’s character I’d tell you she’s precocious, feisty, funny, smart and kind.
-She is all of these things, and I’m told often that she’s ‘gentle’ too.
-But, as with any child her age, she is also unpredictable and impulsive.
-Whilst it’s not in her nature to be spiteful or nasty for the sake of being nasty, occasionally she will lash out if cornered or threatened with having a toy taken away, etc.
+They’ve been all of these things, it’s true.
+But, as with all young children, they’re also unpredictable and impulsive.
+Whilst it’s not in my girls’ nature to be spiteful for the sake of being nasty, toddlers are notorious for lashing out if cornered or threatened with having a toy taken away, etc.

-I try my best to control and discipline these unacceptable behaviours – but I also acknowledge that they’re normal and it’s not possible to completely prevent them.
+I try my best to control and discipline these undesirable behaviours – but I also acknowledge that they’re normal and it’s not possible to completely prevent them.

-Therefore, I do not view soft play as a creche.
-Never have, yet.
-Until we can fully trust our children to have enough self-restraint to not lash out when they’re cross, we should be by their side – or at the very least, as they get a little older, be very aware of where they are and what they’re doing.
+Therefore, I do not view soft play as a creche for small children.
+Never have, never will (although now Pixie is older it’s lovely to be able to let her have a little independence!).
+In my opinion, until we can fully trust our children to have enough self-restraint to not lash out when they’re cross, we should be by their side – or at the very least, as they get a little older, be very aware of where they are and what they’re doing – as I still am with Pixie.

 So, while I may have used WiFi briefly in one or two soft play centres, I have not used them all and not for long enough to issue an award – it wouldn’t be fair.